Recurring UTIs: Causes, Symptoms & Treatment Options

 Prevention is everything to manage recurring UTIs.
 Follow these simple steps:

-Good hygiene is important.
+1. Good Hygiene Practices Good hygiene is important.
 To prevent bacteria from spreading, always wipe from front to back after using the toilet.
 Also, teach children how to be hygienic to reduce the risk of getting infections.

-It is essential to drink a lot of liquids, especially water, which helps flush out bacteria from the urinary tract.
+2. Adequate Hydration It is essential to drink a lot of liquids, especially water, which helps flush out bacteria from the urinary tract.
 Aim to drink at least eight glasses of water daily and avoid holding urine for too long.

 4. Lifestyle Adjustments